Security Alarm Installer

 ---|---|

-In Alberta, security alarm installers are trained on the job.
+In Alberta, security alarm installers receive on-job training.
 In general, employers prefer applicants who have:

 Computer aptitude is an asset.
-A working knowledge of networks and servers is important for commercial positions.
+A working knowledge of computer and Wi-Fi networks is important, but training can be provided.
 A security clearance check may be required.

 High schools, colleges, private vocational schools, and technical institutes throughout Alberta offer electronics courses.
 When there is sufficient demand and funding, the Canadian Security Association (CANASA) offers Alarm Technician Level I and II courses.
 These self-study programs are offered in locations across Canada.
 Applicants must be bondable (acceptable to bonding companies as responsible, law-abiding people).
-They must have a high school diploma with English, math, and physics courses (or equivalent qualifications).
+They must have a high school diploma with English and math courses (or equivalent qualifications).

 Alarm installers must study on an ongoing basis to keep up with new developments in electronics.